MartinXPN/LambdaJudge/README.md

 LambdaJudge infrastructure is best described in the image below.

 ### Checkers and CodeRunners
-* A submission comes through an API gateway, which triggers EqualityChecker Lambda.
+* A submission comes through an API gateway, which triggers Bouncer Lambda.
-EqualityChecker is not in a VPC, and therefore easily fetches the encryption key from the Secrets Manager.
+Bouncer is not in a VPC, and therefore easily fetches the encryption key from the Secrets Manager.
 * Afterward, it triggers the appropriate Lambda specific to the language of submission.
 * The CodeRunner lambda gets the encrypted test cases from the attached EFS mounted in `read` mode.
 * It then decrypts the contents of the appropriate problem test files and keeps the contents in memory.